Message from the Vice-Chancellor

 A Message of Vision and Purpose

-Our Centre for Mediation and Negotiation was conceived with a vision to become India's premier institution for Alternative Dispute Resolution (ADR).
-We recognize that in our increasingly complex legal landscape, traditional adversarial approaches must be complemented by collaborative, restorative methods that focus on healing relationships and finding mutually beneficial solutions.
+We conceived the Centre with the aspiration of becoming India's premier institution for Mediation and Negotiation.
+In an increasingly complex legal landscape, we recognize that traditional adversarial approaches must be complemented by collaborative, restorative methods.
+We are moving towards a future where the focus shifts from winning arguments to healing relationships and finding mutually beneficial solutions.

 I extend my heartfelt gratitude to our dedicated faculty, distinguished advisory board members, contributing authors, and readers who make this initiative possible.
 Together, we are not just documenting the evolution of mediation and negotiation; we are actively participating in shaping a future where conflicts are resolved with dignity, understanding, and mutual respect.